Can you use Jira for Waterall?

 Before releasing the final product to customers, your team should check whether there are any errors and whether the product has met all of the requirements.
 Documents from the previous phases (e.g., design documents, personas, user case scenarios) will constitute the basis for creating the test cases.

 This is is the riskiest phase because you do not know what errors or defects your testers (or your customer) will find and how they will impact the project timeline.

 At this stage, you should have a bug-free product that meets the requirements.
 Now, you can release it to your customer.

 Phase 6: Maintenance and Support

-You deployed the product in the market or released it to the customer, and therefore, it is time to maintain and support it.
+You deployed the product in the market or released it to the customer; therefore, it is time to maintain and support it.
 As defects are found and change requests come in from users, you want to assign a team to take care of updates or support.
-This is the optional phase as not every product requires consecutive maintenance.
+This is the optional phase, as not every product requires consecutive maintenance.

 In a simplified version of Waterfall in IT, you can typically identify Initiation, Planning, Execution (and Monitoring), and Closing.

 BigGantt project management software will help you easily structure your classic project processes and manage them.
 You can organize and schedule your tasks and visualize them on Gantt charts.
 BigGantt also has a rich selection of built-in features that will let you track your project’s progress as it moves through the phases.